All AP Physics 1 Resources

 is the total potential energy of the system.
 Now, plug in values and solve for , which is the amplitude of the oscillations.

-Example Question #6 : Period And Frequency Of Harmonic Motion
+Example Question #179 : Circular, Rotational, And Harmonic Motion

 A pendulum of length undergoing simple harmonic motion has a period of 1.0 s on Earth.
 If the acceleration of gravity on the Moon is , what would the period of the pendulum be on the Moon?